- Oops!Something went wrong.Please try again later.

 METHODOLOGY UNDERLYING THE RATING ACTION

-As of the November 18, 2020 distribution date, the transaction's aggregate certificate balance has decreased by 3% to $795 million from $818 million at securitization.
-The certificates are collateralized by 49 mortgage loans ranging in size from less than 1% to 6% of the pool, with the top ten loans (excluding defeasance) constituting 45% of the pool.
-Three loans, constituting 11.9% of the pool, have investment-grade structured credit assessments.
+As of the December 15, 2020 distribution date, the transaction's aggregate certificate balance has decreased by 2.2% to $692.8 million from $708.6 million at securitization.
+The certificates are collateralized by 42 mortgage loans ranging in size from less than 1% to 7.4% of the pool, with the top ten loans (excluding defeasance) constituting 56.7% of the pool.

 Moody's uses a variation of Herf to measure the diversity of loan sizes, where a higher number represents greater diversity.
 Loan concentration has an important bearing on potential rating volatility, including the risk of multiple notch downgrades under adverse circumstances.
 The credit neutral Herf score is 40.
-The pool has a Herf of 32, the same as at Moody's last review.
+The pool has a Herf of 23, compared to 24 at Moody's last review.

-As of the November 2020 remittance report, loans representing 76% were current or within their grace period on their debt service payments, 4% were beyond their grace period but less than 30 days delinquent, 9% were between 30 -- 59 days delinquent, 2% were between 60 -- 89 days delinquent and 9% were greater than 90 days delinquent.
+As of the December 2020 remittance report, loans representing 84.4% were current or within their grace period on their debt service payments, 11.4% were 30 to 69 days delinquent, and 4.1% were 90 + days delinquent or in foreclosure.

-Thirteen loans, constituting 17% of the pool, are on the master servicer's watchlist, of which seven loans, representing 10% of the pool, indicate the borrower has requested relief in relation to coronavirus impact on the property.
+Thirteen loans, constituting 25.7% of the pool, that currently are on the master servicer's watchlist.
 The watchlist includes loans that meet certain portfolio review guidelines established as part of the CRE Finance Council (CREFC) monthly reporting package.
 As part of Moody's ongoing monitoring of a transaction, the agency reviews the watchlist to assess which loans have material issues that could affect performance.

 The credit risk of loans is determined primarily by two factors: 1) Moody's assessment of the probability of default, which is largely driven by each loan's DSCR, and 2) Moody's assessment of the severity of loss upon a default, which is largely driven by each loan's loan-to-value ratio, referred to as the Moody's LTV or MLTV.
 As described in the CMBS methodology used to rate this transaction, we make various adjustments to the MLTV.
 We adjust the MLTV for each loan using a value that reflects capitalization (cap) rates that are between our sustainable cap rates and market cap rates.
 We also use an adjusted loan balance that reflects each loan's amortization profile.
 The MLTV reported in this publication reflects the MLTV before the adjustments described in the methodology.

-Moody's received full year 2019 operating results for 100% of the pool, and partial year 2020 operating results for 85% of the pool (excluding four of the nine specially serviced loans and defeased loans).
-Moody's weighted average conduit LTV is 123%, compared to 122% at Moody's last review.
+Moody's received full year 2019 operating results for 100% of the pool, and partial year 2020 operating results for 85% of the pool (excluding specially serviced and defeased loans).
+Moody's weighted average conduit LTV is 113%, compared to 112% at the last review.
 Moody's conduit component excludes loans with structured credit assessments, defeased and CTL loans, and specially serviced and troubled loans.
-Moody's net cash flow (NCF) reflects a weighted average haircut of 22% to the most recently available net operating income (NOI).
+Moody's net cash flow (NCF) reflects a weighted average haircut of 22.1% to the most recently available net operating income (NOI).
 Moody's value reflects a weighted average capitalization rate of 10.3%.

-Moody's actual and stressed conduit DSCRs are 1.50X and 0.92X, respectively, compared to 1.47X and 0.91X at the last review.
+Moody's actual and stressed conduit DSCRs are 1.69X and 1.02X, respectively, compared to 1.63X and 1.01X at last review.
 Moody's actual DSCR is based on Moody's NCF and the loan's actual debt service.
 Moody's stressed DSCR is based on Moody's NCF and a 9.25% stress rate the agency applied to the loan balance.

-The second loan with a structured credit assessment is the Park West Village Loan ($40 million -- 5.0% of the pool), which represents a pari passu portion of a $120 million senior mortgage loan.
-The property is also encumbered with $18.8 million of subordinate debt, and $186.3 million in mezzanine interests.
-The loan is secured by an 852-unit, high-rise multifamily complex located in Manhattan, New York.
-The property's occupancy has declined in 2020 and the June 2020 occupancy was 89%, compared to 97% in September 2019 and 96% in July 2017.
-The property contains approximately 424 market rate units and 428 rent-stabilized units.
+The second loan with a structured credit assessment is the Park West Village Loan ($30.0 million -- 4.3% of the pool), which represents a pari passu portion of a $120 million senior mortgage loan.
+The loan is encumbered with $18.8 million in subordinate debt and $186.3 million in mezzanine interests.
+The loan is secured by an 852-unit, high-rise multifamily complex located in New York, New York.
+The collateral improvements consist of three, 16-story apartment buildings situated upon a 1.59-acre site.
+The property was originally built between 1950 and 1963 and the sponsor invested approximately $19.7 million ($23,097 per unit) in capital improvements over the four years prior to securitization.
+As of June 2020, the property was 89% occupied, compared to 97% as of March 2019, and 96% at securitization.
+The property contains 424 market rate units and 428 rent-stabilized units.
+Performance has been stable since securitization.
 The loan is interest only throughout the entire 5-year loan term.
 Moody's structured credit assessment and stressed DSCR are baa1 (sca.pd) and 1.17X, respectively.